Johannes Tautz

-Johannes Tautz (30 September 1914 in Koblenz am Rhein to 13 March 2008 in Dortmund, was a historian, religious scholar, Anthroposophist, author and Waldorf teacher.
+Johannes Tautz (30 September 1914 in Koblenz am Rhein to 13 March 2008 in Dortmund, was a historian, religious scholar, anthroposophist, author and Waldorf teacher.
 He concerned himself with a better understanding of National Socialism and with questions of education in the twentieth century.

 Childhood and Studies

-Johannes Tautz and his younger sister grew up with their father, who ran his own business, and their mother, a librarian in Koblenz and attended the Realschule, where a teacher, Gerhard Schnell, introduced him to Anthroposophy.
+Johannes Tautz and his younger sister grew up with their father, who ran his own business, and their mother, a librarian in Koblenz, attended the Realschule, where a teacher, Gerhard Schnell, introduced him to Anthroposophy.
 Schnell ran a private study group on Steiner's The Riddles of Philosophy.
 Through him Tautz was able to hear a first lecture by Hans Büchenbacher at the Cusanus-Branch of the Anthroposophical Society.

 Tautz took up Oriental studies, Religious studies and the History of Philosophy as "the National Socialist demon had not taken these over yet."
 In Hebrew, Ancient Greek and Sanskrit he began to read the ancient spiritual texts in their original form.

 At a summer conference in Dornach he met Marie Steiner in the audience during a performance of Albert Steffen's play The Death Experience of Manes, experienced Günther Schubert and Erich Schwebsch lecturing and saw the first Mystery Play of Rudolf Steiner.
-In 1936 he attended a conference in the exhibition hall of Cologne carried by the leading priests of the Christian Community where he heard Friedrich Rittelmeyer and Emil Bock for the first time.
+In 1936, he attended a conference in the exhibition hall of Cologne carried by the leading priests of the Christian Community where he heard Friedrich Rittelmeyer and Emil Bock for the first time.

-He moved from Bonn to the University of Berlin where, thanks to a regular change of rooms, he was able to evade the pursuit of the Party, for he was categorised as "politically unreliable" and could obtain only a provisional study permit.
+He moved from Bonn to the university of Berlin where, thanks to a regular change of rooms, he was able to evade the pursuit of the Party, for he was categorised as "politically unreliable" and could obtain only a provisional study permit.
 Here he was able to hear the lectures of Nicolai Hartmann, Romano Guardini and Eduard Spranger.
-On Easter 1937 he participated in a conference in Dornach where the first part of Goethe's Faust was being performed and where he heard and had a personal conversation with Friedrich Rittelmeyer.
+On Easter 1937, he participated in a conference in Dornach where the first part of Goethe's Faust was being performed and where he heard and had a personal conversation with Friedrich Rittelmeyer.
 In the academic year 1938/1939 he continued his studies in Tübingen.

 At the start of the war, Tautz was called up, only to be dismissed once again on account of the studies he had not yet completed.
 His was occupied with the later philosophy of Schelling and submitted his dissertation on "Schelling's philosophical anthropology."
 In it he used two citations of Rudolf Steiner, which led to an official policy statement by Alfred Baeumler, director of the Advanced School of the NSDAP to Prof Hauer, both of whom had been central to evaluating the Anthroposophical work in Germany that led to its prohibition.
 After a considerable time, Baeumler wrote the following: